 The possession or the carrying of any weapon by any person, except a law enforcement officer, is strictly prohibited on Windward Community College property.
+By order of the Governor, Act 52 prohibits persons authorized by law to carry a concealed weapon (CCW) from entering and or remaining on sensitive government property, including schools and government buildings.

 Hawai'i Revised Statutes definition of a deadly weapon is any dirk, dagger, blackjack, slug shot, metal knuckles, pistol, or any other deadly or dangerous weapon.
 HRS §134-51, Deadly Weapons: prohibitions.
-The offense is a Misdemeanor unless used in a commission of a crime when it will be classified as a C Felony.
+The offense is a misdemeanor unless used in a commission of a crime when it will be classified as a C Felony.